Home Cocktails Ordinary Drink Pina Colada

 Common Mistake

-A common mistake is using too much ice, which can dilute the flavors and affect the creamy texture of the cocktail.
+A common mistake is using too much ice, which can dilute the flavors and make the cocktail too watery.

 Frequently Asked Questions